Third and Townsend Depot

 The Third and Townsend Depot was the main train station in the city of San Francisco for much of the first three quarters of the 20th century.
 The station at Third Street and Townsend Street served as the northern terminus for Southern Pacific's Peninsula Commute line between San Francisco and San Jose (forerunner of Caltrain) and long-distance trains between San Francisco and Los Angeles via the Southern Pacific's Coast Line.
 For service for destinations to the north, such as Seattle, and destinations to the east, such as Chicago, passengers generally needed to travel to Oakland, initially on ferries to Oakland Long Wharf, and later on buses to 16th Street Station.
 It was demolished in the 1970s and replaced by the Caltrain commuter station a block away at Fourth and King Streets.

 History

+As the San Francisco and San Jose Railroad was being completed, the company extended the new main line beyond its Valencia and 25th Street station to a new terminal closer to the city's industrial center.
+Tracks were run down Harrison Street to new combination passenger and freight facilities in the Mission Bay at Brannan between Third and Fourth Streets.
+The Brannan depot opened on February 14, 1864.
+Most passenger services were rerouted to terminate down Valencia after a few years, though the Brannan depot continued to handle freight transferred from the waterfront.

+Southern Pacific moved the northern terminal of their Peninsula route to the Mission Bay in response to the Tidelands Bill of 1868, which granted the Central Pacific, Southern Pacific, and Western Pacific railroads 150 acre of land in the area on condition they provide a terminal station.
+The new terminal at the site was on Townsend between Third and Fourth, opening on August 17, 1874.
+The depot also featured Southern Pacific's freight sheds.
+The company's corporate offices were additionally on site, and were destroyed in the 1906 San Francisco earthquake.
+A new passenger station opened at Third and Townsend on April 15, 1889.
+The San Francisco depot was the designated zero mile of the entire SP system.